 - Vigdísarhver – mudpot in orange – brown color, named after the first female president of Iceland.

-Icelandic geysers were not the first ones observed by people – in the times of Ancient Greece there was at least one active geyser near Troy, prehistoric people most likely noticed the geysers of Africa, Indonesia and some other places.
+Geysers of Iceland were not the first ones observed by people – in the times of Ancient Greece there was at least one active geyser near Troy, prehistoric people most likely noticed the geysers of Africa, Indonesia and some other places.